secustor/backstage-plugins/plugins/renovate-backend/README.md

 # renovate

-This plugin allows running [Renovate](https://github.com/renovatebot/renovate/) against repositories and extract reports from it.
+This plugin allows running [Renovate](https://github.com/renovatebot/renovate/) against repositories and extracts reports from it.

 Supported platforms: